 What Kind of Doctor Do You See for Sleep Apnea?

-If you are wondering what type of doctor you should see for your sleep apnea, come to Koala® Center for Sleep & TMJ Disorders.
+If you are wondering what type of doctor you should see for your sleep apnea, come to Koala® Center For Sleep & TMJ Disorders.
 Call our clinic today to speak with one of our professionals or schedule an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 What are the warning signs of sleep apnea?

 What is a sleep doctor specialist called?